Study plan - Master in Climate Change Management

 Conduct an independent research project or planning assignment, under the guidance of a supervisor and in accordance with existing norms for research ethics.

-Create research questions, gather, and analyse data, and share findings academically and in lay terms.
+Create research questions, collect and analyse data, and share findings academically and in lay terms.

 Conduct and lead planning processes in conjunction with the establishment of local energy and climate plans.